scorpbreath/contacts-list/README.md

 # ContactsApp

 ## 📌 Description
-ContactsApp is a mobile application for managing contacts.
-It allows users to add, edit, and delete contacts easily.
-The application is optimized for mobile devices and provides a smooth experience for managing personal contact information.
+СontactsApp is a web application and a mobile-optimized version for managing contacts.
+It allows users to add, edit, and delete contacts.

 ## 🚀 Installation and Setup